caandewiel/blog/_posts/Meta-Programming/2022-09-27-Meta-Programming.md

 Or is it?
 Actually, no, it is not!
 See how the index `I` in `std::get<I>` is a template parameter?
 This means that `I` should be known during compile time and currently we are determining `I` during runtime.

 ## Iterating during compile time
 The solution here is template metaprogramming!
-Using template metaprogramming we can loop over specific datatypes during compile time whereas a generic for-loop in C++ will only function during runtime.
+Using template metaprogramming, we can loop over specific datatypes during compile time whereas a generic for-loop in C++ will only function during runtime.

 I hear you ask, if I cannot use a for-loop to iterate, how am I going to iterate over the data structure then?
 Well, that's where recursion comes into play.
 Let's use the following setup that allows us to loop over the values in a tuple and prints them.